 This is fascinating because the two actually go together and research studies have shown that by harnessing fidgeting one can, in turn, improve their focus.
 In addition, there are many tangible tools readily available to help people gain better control over excessive movement, most of which are probably even easier and more fun to implement than many behavioural tools geared directly towards improving attention.

 The general principle behind using any tools (i.e., fidget cube, wobble chair) to harness fidgeting is that the activity that essentially holds the excess movement needs to be mindless and not take away visual or auditory attention from the task at hand.
-Second to this, one should decide based on how they naturally fidget (i.e., tap fingers on desk, fiddle with pens, shake feet) and what tasks need to be completed while moving around (i.e., watching Zoom meeting, typing a report) whether hand, feet, or body fidgets would be best.
+Secondary to this, one should decide based on how they naturally fidget (i.e., tap fingers on a desk, fiddle with pens, shake feet) and what tasks need to be completed while moving around (i.e., watching Zoom meeting, typing a report) whether hand, feet, or body fidgets would be best.

 Here are some suggestions for ways to harness fidgeting to improve focus: